 I began researching THE MAN IN THE CEILING’s creators: Andrew Lippa (Music & Lyrics) and Jules Feiffer (Book).
-I needed to know who they were and what motivated them.
-An article I cam across written by Lippa, titled “7 Pieces of Advice for Writers,” addressed overcoming fear and trusting your art.
+I needed to know who they were and what motivated them to write this particular musical together .
+An article I came across written by Lippa, titled “7 Pieces of Advice for Writers,” addressed overcoming fear and trusting your art.
 “Let the piece become what it wants to be…be ready to tell this story in a new way.”
 These were the words I needed to hear at that moment.
 My own fears of failure diminished as I absorbed his advice.
 My confidence grew as I realized I should not worry about the outcome and just write.

 As I continued reading about Andrew Lippa and his work, I discovered his inspiration for composing the music and lyrics for THE MAN IN THE CEILING fit the criteria he uses for everything he works on: “Loving the characters and feeling moved.”
 A project that I initially feared soon became one I felt passionate about.
 I could not wait to read the book and fall in love with the characters.